India needs to talk about mental illness

 A major concern in the findings, which were recently submitted to the Union Health Ministry, is that despite three out of four persons experiencing severe mental disorders, there are huge gaps in treatment.

-Dr. Gururaj says that there is also a paucity of mental health specialists, pointing out that mental disorders are a low priority in the public health agenda.
+Dr. Gururaj says that there is also a lack of mental health specialists, pointing out that mental disorders are a low priority in the public health agenda.
 The health information system itself does not prioritize mental health.

-Recommending that mental health financing needs to be streamlined, he says that there is a need to constitute a national commission on mental health comprising professionals from mental health, public health, social sciences, and the judiciary to oversee, facilitate support, and monitor and review mental health policies.
+Recommending that mental health financing needs to be streamlined, he says there is a need to constitute a national commission on mental health comprising professionals from mental health, public health, social sciences, and the judiciary to oversee, facilitate support, and monitor and review mental health policies.

 READ MORE